SoftwareQuTech/qoala-mlir/docs/functionize.md

 ## High level design of the functionization algorithm

-The method `qoala::analysis::functionize::functionizeModule` located in the file `lib/Analysis/QMem/Functionize.cpp` is the main entry point of the funcitonization algorithm.
+The method `qoala::analysis::functionize::functionizeModule` located in the file `lib/Analysis/QMem/Functionize.cpp` is the main entry point of the functionization algorithm.
 This method receives:

 1. The MLIR _module_ object that contains the main function to process its operations.
 2. A `classifyOperations` function, whose responsibility is process all the operations inside the main function